 Location: Nerang (10 minute drive North from Surfers Paradise)

-There’s also The Live Escape Game, an attraction that’s still new to the Gold Coast which we haven’t done yet (but want to).
-It’s best played in a group where you ‘enter a world of mystery’, get locked in a room where you need to work together to solve challenges in order to finish the game and escape within the time limit.
+There’s also The Escape Hunt, which is best played in a group where you ‘enter a world of mystery’, get locked in a room where you need to work together to solve challenges in order to finish the game and escape within the time limit.
+It’s actually a lot harder than it sounds, and heaps of fun (especially after a few pre-drinks 😉 ).
+Book your Escape Room experience here.

 Location: Southport (10 minute drive North from Surfers Paradise)